 Quota sampling is similar to stratified random sampling except that it is non-probabilistic.
 The researcher divides the population in sub-groups and then selects samples from each group by judgement.

 In quota sampling the major issue arise because there are chances of bias.

 The investigator in this type of sampling selects the units from the population according to his own judgement.
 The reason might be that the investigator thinks certain elements in the population to be more fit for the survey than other.
 The other names for judgmental sampling are, purposive, subjective, or selective sampling.

 In snowball sampling the investigator selects one element in the population randomly or non randomly to ask questions.
 The investigator asks that individual to identify another element of the population that can be taken in the sample.

 In convenience sampling the researcher or the investigator selects samples according to his convenience.
-He selects sample that are easily available or more easy to ask questions.
-These are only few of the sampling types in research and there can be many more depending on the type of study.
+The researcher selects sample that are easily available or more easy to ask questions.
+In this way convenience sampling is different from judgmental sampling where the researcher uses judgment to decide what element of population to select.